Team254/FRC-2018-Public/README.md

 - Scale detection

 	[Cheesy Vision 2.0](dash/CheesyVision2.py) is a Python app that uses OpenCV to track the angle of the scale.
 This allows us to set our elevator to the right height during autonomous and prevent wasting time by raising it higher than necessary.

+- Lidar Processing

+	Even though this was not used on the final iteration of our robot code, we are still releasing our lidar processing code.
+This consisted of ICP algorithms to detect the scale within the points detected and sent by the [Slamtec RPLIDAR A2](http://www.slamtec.com/en/support#rplidar-a2) and can be found in the [`com.team254.frc2018.lidar`](src/main/java/com/team254/frc2018/lidar) package.
+While we cannot release our actual RPLIDAR driver, one can be built using the [RPLIDAR SDK](https://download.slamtec.com/api/download/rplidar-sdk/1.7.0?lang=netural).
+The manual for the SDK can be found [here](http://bucket.download.slamtec.com/351a5409ddfba077ad11ec5071e97ba5bf2c5d0a/LR002_SLAMTEC_rplidar_sdk_v1.0_en.pdf).
+The driver must be able to send data to the roboRIO using a USB to UART bridge.

 ## Package Functions
 - com.team254.frc2018